-Explosive and dehiscence mechanism of capsules of many plants are the means of dispersal of seeds to a certain distance.
-The fruits of Impatiens balsamina and Oxalis sp. when touched burst with sudden jerk and a little sound; as a result the seeds are scattered to a distance (Fig. 55a).
-The ripe fruits of Abrus precatorious Clitoria sp. etc. suddenly burst on twisting and thereby scatter the seeds.
-The mautre fruits of Andrographis paniculata, Ruellia tuberosa (Fig. 55b), when in contact with moisture, suddenly burst with an explosive sound and the seeds are dispersed in the nearby regions.
-Sometimes the seeds remain attached with hook like projection known as jaculators or retinacula, which helps in dispersal of seeds to a distance for the member of A can thaceae..
+Explosive and dehiscence mechanisms of capsules in many plants are means of dispersing seeds to a certain distance.
+The fruits of Impatiens balsamina and Oxalis sp., when touched, burst with a sudden jerk and a little sound; as a result, the seeds are scattered to a distance (Fig. 55a).
+The ripe fruits of Abrus precatorius, Clitoria sp., etc., suddenly burst on twisting and thereby scatter the seeds.
+The mature fruits of Andrographis paniculata, Ruellia tuberosa (Fig. 55b), when in contact with moisture, suddenly burst with an explosive sound and the seeds are dispersed in the nearby regions.
+Sometimes these seeds remain attached with hook-like projections known as jaculators or retinacula, which help in the dispersal of seeds to a distance for members of Acanthaceae.